wireservice/agate-charts/docs/tutorial.rst

 .. note::

-    agate-charts plays nicely with ipython and ipython notebook.
-If you prefer to go through this tutorial in that environment all the examples will work the same.
+    agate-charts plays nicely with `ipython <http://ipython.org/>`_, `Jupyter notebooks <https://jupyter.org/>`_ and derivative projects like Atom's `hydrogen plugin <https://atom.io/packages/hydrogen>`_.
+If you prefer to go through this tutorial in any of those environments all the examples will work the same.
+You may need to add :code:`%matplotlib inline` to the top of your scripts `as you would in an ipython notebook <https://ipython.org/ipython-doc/3/notebook/notebook.html#plotting>`_.

 Loading the data
 ================